peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Gets a value indicating whether this object is a signaling not-a-number value.
 * `boolean isZero()`<br>
+ Gets a value indicating whether this object's value equals 0.
 * `EFloat Log​(EContext ctx)`<br>
  Finds the natural logarithm of this object, that is, the power (exponent) that e (the base of natural logarithms) must be raised to in order to